This section covers the following topics:

 FIND

-, FIND
+FIRST, FIND

-and FIND UNIQUE
+NUMBER and FIND UNIQUE are not

 permitted.
-The PASSWORD
+The PASSWORD,

 COUPLED